x

 An Arizona teacher's union announced who they call 'anti-public-school' candidates.
 Here's a look at who they endorsed and who they didn't.

-School board appointments were once a nonpolitical office, but they have become targets of intense political attacks and protests.
+School board members were once a nonpolitical office, but they have become targets of intense political attacks and protests.

 PEORIA, Ariz. — Once a mostly nonpolitical office, school boards have become targets of intense political attacks and protests.